Peraso names CEO as it moves into chips for wireless VR

 Right now, VR headsets aren’t selling as well as expected, even though VR has huge potential as a new entertainment and gaming medium.
 One of the things holding VR back is that the most powerful headsets have to be connected via wires to gaming PCs.
 With WiGig chipsets, the VR headsets could communicate over high-speed wireless links to the PCs, which could eliminate the wires.
 Toronto-based Peraso wants to provide chips for that market and more.

-McLean will replace founder Rob Glibbery, who will remain at the company and serve as senior vice president of corporate development.
+McLean will replace founder Ron Glibbery, who will remain at the company and serve as senior vice president of corporate development.
 Peraso is shifting from initial customer shipments to higher-volume production as the WiGig market matures.

 “I have extensive experience as a mid-stage CEO with companies that are preparing for a major growth phase, which is what attracted me to Peraso,” said McLean, in an email.
 “As the only pure-play WiGig chipset vendor that offers some differentiated technology — such as how our dual radio system solves the VR radio problem — we have an opportunity to capitalize on the wireless VR and fixed broadband wireless markets.”